 Frequently Asked Questions

 What is Central Issuance?

-To increase the security of customer identities, and reduce the opportunity for identity theft, DMV will stop printing Driver License and ID cards in DMV offices, participating AAA locations, Milford and North Haven Nutmeg State Financial Credit Union, Stamford (The WorkPlace, Inc.) or West Haven City Hall and distributes them from there.
-Instead they will be printed and mailed from a secure central facility.
+To increase the security of customer identities, and reduce the opportunity for identity theft, DMV no longer prints Driver License and ID cards in DMV offices, participating AAA locations, Milford and North Haven Nutmeg State Financial Credit Union, Stamford (The WorkPlace, Inc.) or West Haven City Hall and distributes them from there.
+Instead they are printed and mailed from a secure central facility.
 You will receive a Temporary Paper Credential (TPC) during your office visit and you can expect to receive your permanent card in the mail within 20 calendar days at the address you provided to DMV.
 Customer can retain the license or ID provided there are no changes other than the address.
 For address changes, there is no change in the procedure of notifying DMV of the new address.
 A marker can be used to write the new address on the reverse side of the TPC.

 How does Central Issuance protect me against identity theft and fraud?

 The 20-day turnaround from the time you apply for a license to when you receive it in the mail gives the DMV time to verify applicants.
 We check to ensure applicants have not already received one or more driver licenses or identification cards under different names.
 We also make certain applicants arenít using a fraudulent or stolen Social Security number, immigration card, or birth certificate.
 If identity fraud or theft is suspected, we are able to suspend production of the driver license for further investigation.

 How will this change the way I apply for my driver license?

 There are no changes to the application requirements for a Driver License.
 The change occurs in the printing process.
 Instead of leaving the office with your permanent card, you will receive a Temporary Paper Credential (TPC) and can expect to receive your permanent card in the mail within 20 calendar days at the address you provided the DMV.

 What is the MOST IMPORTANT THING to know about central issuance?